-Back in her college days, Felicia used to feed herself with a Baltimore community garden plot and weekly trips to the city’s only year-round farmers market (mere blocks from her apartment).
-She moved back to her native Los Angeles in 2000 and boggled at the concept of year-round local tomatoes, prompting her to start her first food blog, Tableau Vivante.
-Some news coverage, constant writing and photographing of farmers markets, and a little luck let her turn the blog into a regular column at the LA Weekly.
+Felicia used to feed herself with a Baltimore community garden plot and weekly trips to the city’s only year-round farmers market back in her college days.
+She moved back to her native Los Angeles in 2000 and loved the SoCal seasonal reality of year-round local tomatoes, prompting her to start her first blog, Tableau Vivante.
+Consistent weekly writing and photographing of farmers markets allowed her to turn the blog into a regular column at the LA Weekly.
 Her images of farmers market produce have also been used by the California Department of Agriculture and local restaurants showcasing locally grown produce on their menus.

-The slow and steady conversion of the Highland Park home she shares with her partner, Steve, into a food craft laboratory and sustainable homestead is full of topic material.
-Thus, a return to blogging, only this time with her younger sister, Ana, who is a Master Composter and farm coordinator for Oregon Tilth, Oregon’s only non-profit organic certification organization.
+The slow and steady conversion of the Highland Park home she shares with her partner, Steve, into a food craft laboratory and somewhat biodynamic homestead is a never ending dance with entropy, ecology, weather and self.

 Everything on urbanschmurban.com is Copyright 2011, Felicia Friesema.
 All Rights Reserved.
 Copying is the best form of flattery, but it’s never as good as the real thing.